-- 1/2 pint milk
+- 1⁄2 pint milk

 - Knob butter or margarine

 - 3oz fresh breadcrumbs

 - 4oz grated cheese

 - 3 eggs

 - Salt and pepper

 - Pinch dry mustard

 Grease a 2 pint baking dish.
 Put breadcrumbs into a bowl.
-Heat the milk and butter until just boiling and pour over the breadcrumbs; leave to cool for a few minutes.
+Heat the milk and butter butter until it just boils and pour over the breadcrumbs; leave it to cool for a few minutes.
 Separate the eggs; mix the yolks with the cheese and seasoning, and stir into the breadcrumbs.
 Whisk the egg whites until stiff and fold into the cheese mixture.
 Pour into the baking dish and bake at 375°F (190°C, Reg 5) until risen and brown (30-40 minutes).
 Serve at once.